 Twenty years ago, I fit the workaholic profile.
 My employer suggested putting home telephone numbers on our business cards.
 I was single then, thought I could earn points by pulling all-nighters in the office, and did everything in my power to recruit like-minded individuals.

-The law prohibits asking certain personal questions during job interviews, but it’s usually possible to get the information you want anyway.
-For example, see how a candidate responds to “tell me about a project where you went above and beyond to deliver.”
-If you hear “we worked a month of 100-hour weeks,” or “I drove 400 miles through a blizzard on Christmas Day to deliver the prototypes to our customer,”, pr “I had an accident the day before a big presentation and went directly from the hospital to the client’s conference room, bandages and all,” then you know you probably have the ideal employee.
+The law prohibits asking certain personal questions during job interviews, but it's usually possible to get the information you want anyway.
+For example, see how a candidate responds to "tell me about a project where you went above and beyond to deliver."
+If you hear "we worked a month of 100-hour weeks," or "I drove 400 miles through a blizzard on Christmas Day to deliver the prototypes to our customer," or "I had an accident the day before a big presentation and went directly from the hospital to the client's conference room, bandages and all," then you know you probably have the ideal employee.
 At least, your definition of ideal.